-Walking in your fins: land & water
+Walking with your fins: land & water

 Walking on land.
 Walking in the water.
 Lift your knees a bit higher when walking in shallow water.